nogac-org/nogac.org/content/e.join/c.charter/index.md

 ---
-title: Charter a Local Ministry
+title: 🖊️ Charter a Ministry
 description: Brief description of this section
 cover: charters.jpg
 date: 2021-01-01